Find a Park

-Use the interactive map below to find a park, trail, or recreation facility near you!
-(Hint: you can expand the map using the rectangle in the top right corner)
+Use the following interactive map to find a park, trail, or recreation facility near you!
+You can expand the map using the rectangle in the top right corner.

 Davis Park is located in the heart of downtown at Main and Mill street.
-This park features children’s play equipment, picnic tables, and a large grassy area perfect for a summer’s night picnic.
-Many fun events are held at Davis Park during the summer, such as outdoor movie nights!
+This park features children's play equipment, picnic tables, and a large grassy area perfect for a summer's night picnic.
+Parking and portable restrooms are available at the park.

-Located at the end of Division Street off of N. 5th Avenue near Union Ridge Elementary School, this 40-acre park features a children’s play area, horseshoe pit, baseball, softball and soccer fields, a disc golf course, a permanent orienteering course and a large area for playing volleyball.
+Located at the end of Division Street off of N 5th Avenue near Union Ridge Elementary School, this 40-acre park features two children's play structures, horseshoe pits, baseball, softball, and soccer fields, walking trails, a disc golf course, a permanent orienteering course and open grassy areas.

 The Park also has a picnic shelter, Bennett Hall, with tables and kitchen facilities by reservation only.
 If you are interested in reserving Bennett Hall or any of the sports fields at Abrams, please visit our Event Planning page for more details.

-Located at the end of Main Street, Overlook Park “overlooks” the beauty of the National Wildlife Refuge.
-It is a way to connect to the urban and natural aspects of the city.
-The Park includes an amphitheater where live music is played, a brick plaza, where the Ridgefield’s Farmers Market and First Saturday Events are held, historical information about the early settlement of the Native Americans, and public restrooms.
+Located at the end of Main Street, Overlook Park "overlooks" the beauty of the National Wildlife Refuge.
+It is a way to connect the urban and the natural aspects of the city.
+The Park includes a stage where live music is played, a brick plaza, where the Ridgefield's Farmers Market and First Saturday Events are held, historical information about the early settlement of the Native Americans, and public restrooms.